When Does Monolingual Data Help Multilingual Translation: The Role of Domain and Model Scale: Experimental Setup

 and TICO-19 with translations in the \textit{medical} domain~\cite{anastasopoulos-etal-2020-tico}.
-FLORES-200 and NTREX-128 cover all the languages in ML50, while TICO-19 covers 15 languages, but equally distributed across high, medium, and low resources.
-At test time, we decode with beam search, using beams of size 5.
-In the main paper, we report results using BLEU~\cite{papineni-etal-2002-bleu} similar to prior works, but we also include ChrF~\cite{popovic-2015-chrf} results in the Appendix, which are consistent.
-We compute all results using SacreBLEU\footnotemark~\cite{post-2018-call}.
+FLORES-200 and NTREX-128 cover all languages in ML50, while TICO-19 covers only 15, but equally distributed across high, medium, and low resources.
+At test time, use beam search with K=5.
+In the main paper, we report results using BLEU~\cite{papineni-etal-2002-bleu} similar to most prior works.
+However, to make our evaluation more comprehensive, we include in the Appendix the results from all experiments using ChrF~\cite{popovic-2015-chrf} and COMET\footnotemark~\cite{rei-etal-2020-comet}, which is a neural metric.

-\paragraph{Data Sampling} We use temperature-based data sampling~\citep{arivazhagan2019massively} to balance the training data.
-Assuming that $p_\textsc{d}$ is the probability that a sentence belongs to dataset $D$, we sample sentences for $D$ with a probability proportional to $p_\textsc{d}^{1/T}$, where $T$ is a temperature parameter.
-When using parallel data, $D$ corresponds to the data of a given language pair.
-When including monolingual (i.e., for DAE) or synthetic parallel (i.e., for BT) data, we first concatenate all the separate datasets to the same list and then apply temperature sampling.
-That is, the real en$\rightarrow$fr, synthetic (BT) en$'\rightarrow$fr, and monolingual fr$\leftrightarrow$fr, are treated as separate datasets $D$.
-Larger values of $T$ lead to more even sampling (i.e., upsampling small datasets).
-We set $T=5$ following prior works~\cite{wang-etal-2020-multi, siddhant-etal-2020-leveraging}, which also leads to a roughly 1:1 ratio when using both monolingual and parallel data.

-\paragraph{Models} Our baseline is an MMT model trained only on the parallel data (en$\rightarrow$xx and xx$\rightarrow$en).
-For BT, we use the baseline model to generate the synthetic translations using beam search with beam size 4, following \citet{nllb2022}.
-For MASS, we use the hyperparameters from \citet{siddhant2022towards,siddhant-etal-2020-leveraging} and mask 50\% of input tokens.
-For BART, we use the hyperparameters\footnotemark~from \citet{nllb2022}, that also mask 50\% of input tokens.
-We implement all our models using the fairseq toolkit~\cite{ott2019fairseq}, and for BART we use the original implementation in fairseq, whereas for MASS develop our own re-implementation.